Successful trading STARTS with having the RIGHT strategies (go here and I’ll reveal my top five simple income strategies).

 Here are the top 10 ETFs and stocks for trading options:

 - SPDR Gold Trust (GLD)

 - Facebook (FB)

 - SPDR Energy Trust (XLE)

 - Netflix (NFLX)

-This is a great starting point for trading.
+This list of top 10 ETFs and stocks is a great starting point for trading.
 Inside my FREE Options Boot Camp, I’m going to share 30 to 40 additional stocks and ETFs that I like to trade.